haxsaw/hikaru/docs/patterns-recipes.rst

 One of the use cases for Hikaru is to provide a way to tweak some values in YAML based on criteria such as environment (dev, test, prod, dr).
-Hikaru provides the tooling for a broad set of such approaches, so we'll just look at one such approach here.
+Hikaru provides the tooling for a broad set of such use cases, so we'll just look at one such use here.

 The metadata object's `labels` are used in a variety of different ways, from matching